-For Billing Contact call (605)722-7560 or write us at PO Box 515 Lead SD 57754.
-For Service Questions call us at (605) 580-1078
+Contact us by calling (605)722-7560 or write us at PO Box 515 Lead SD 57754

 Terry Trojan Water District

 DRINKING WATER REPORT

 WATER QUALITY

 Last year, the Terry Trojan Water District monitored your drinking water for possible contaminants.
 This report is a snapshot of the quality of the water that we provided last year.
 Included are details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
 We are committed to providing you with information because informed customers are our best allies.